vedph/cadmus_mqdq_app/README.md

 Quick Docker image build:

-1. `ng build --prod`
+1. `ng build --configuration production`
-2. `docker build . -t vedph2020/cadmus-mqdq-app:1.0.18 -t vedph2020/cadmus-mqdq-app:latest` (replace with the current version)
+2. `docker build . -t vedph2020/cadmus-mqdq-app:1.0.19 -t vedph2020/cadmus-mqdq-app:latest` (replace with the current version)

-**Production** (this refers to VeDPH): after editing `env.js` for API URI (currently `https://penia.cophilab.ilc.cnr.it/api/`), build:
+**Production** (this refers to VeDPH):

-1. currently hosted in a subfolder: `ng build --base-href /cadmus/mqdq/`
+1. build as currently hosted in a subfolder: `ng build --base-href /cadmus/mqdq/`;
+2. manually edit in `dist` folder `env.js` to change the API URI (currently `https://penia.cophilab.ilc.cnr.it/api/`);
-2. `docker build . -t vedph2020/cadmus-mqdq-app:1.0.23-prod`
+3. `docker build . -t vedph2020/cadmus-mqdq-app:1.0.24-prod`.

 Web application frontend for Cadmus _Musisque Deoque_.
 This application is built by packing together a number of components: